How is NIST different from other international schools in Bangkok?

 Parents may choose to purchase a meal plan for elementary students, which includes a light morning snack.
 Secondary students are able to buy snacks and lunch with either cash or through their NIST Catering accounts.

 Yes.
-NIST offers a wide range of ECAs for students in Years 2 to 13, and a more limited selection is also available for students in Early Years 2 and Year 1.
-These ECAs usually take place immediately after school, with activities for EY2 and Year 1 running from 1:50 to 2:30 PM, and activities for Year 1 to Year 13 typically running from 2:30 to 3:30 PM.
+NIST offers a wide range of activities for students in Years 2 to 13, and a more limited selection is also available for students in Early Years 2 and Year 1.
+These activities usually take place immediately after school, with activities for EY2 and Year 1 running from 2:15 to 3:00 PM, and activities for Year 1 to Year 13 typically running from 3:00 to 4:00 PM.

-Times may vary for some ECAs, particularly sports.
-Additionally, some ECAs--most often those provided by external groups--require an additional fee.
+Times may vary for some activities, particularly sports.
+Additionally, some activities–most often those provided by external groups–require an additional fee.
+You can find out which activities we are currently offering through this link.